Trench (album): Background and production

 Twenty One Pilots released their fourth studio album, Blurryface, on May 17, 2015.
-The album topped the Billboard 200 and produced two top five singles, "Stressed Out" and "Ride", peaking at number two and number five, respectively, on the Billboard Hot 100.
-Those songs, along with the single "Heathens" from the Suicide Squad soundtrack, launched the band into mainstream success in 2016.
+The album topped the Billboard 200 and produced two top five singles, "Stressed Out" and "Ride", peaking at number two and number five respectively on the Billboard Hot 100.
+These songs, along with the single "Heathens" from the Suicide Squad soundtrack, launched the band into mainstream success in 2016.
 The duo embarked on two concert tours in support of the album from 2015 to 2017.
 In an interview with Alternative Press, the band stated that they would be "going dark" in order to focus on new music, and added that they would focus on the lyrical content and bring back the "authenticity, lyrics, delivery, and fearlessness of songwriting" of their self-titled debut album.
 Following the five final dates of the band's tour, "Tour De Columbus", the duo entered a year-long break from public appearances beginning on July 6, 2017, in order to rest and work on their next project.

 Paul Meany, singer and keyboardist of the alternative rock band Mutemath, co-wrote and co-produced much of the project alongside frontman Tyler Joseph.

 The conceptual world of "Trench" was created before the songs from the album had been written, departing from the band's regular songwriting process where they would create the album song by song.
 It is unclear when production of Trench began; however, lead singer Tyler Joseph was working on the track "Bandito" as early as 2015, during the Blurryface Tour.
 Joseph produced the album's fourteen tracks within his private home studio, while Josh Dun's drum tracks were recorded at United Recording Studios.
 Mutemath frontman and keyboardist Paul Meany co-produced and co-wrote much of the project, following his previous collaboration with Twenty One Pilots for the TOPxMM remix EP and on the Emotional Roadshow World Tour.
 Adam Hawkins mixed the album.
 The album's "drop dead due date to get ahead of production and distribution" was August 15, 2018, less than two months before the release of the album.

 No one other than Joseph, Dun, and Meany were involved in the songwriting process for the album in order to eliminate any effect a family member, friend or colleague could have on the final form of the record's content through their comments.
 In an interview with Kerrang!, Joseph explained that he only showed these people the album when it was finished so that their reaction would be "as close to their true reaction as possible."
 In a later interview with The New York Times, he recounted how the project "almost destroyed" him, leading him to consider ending all work on it, as his emotional state "whiplashed" between self-deprecation and self-confidence.